 If you are a manager, insurance and risk management consultant, reserve provider or attorney wishing to enhance your career, the information here can help you.

 CAI awards qualified professionals with credentials to improve the quality and effectiveness of community management.
 The following credentials are awarded by CAI:

-In addition, CAI's affiliate, National Board of Certification for Community Association Managers (NBC-CAM) awards the Certified Manager of Community Associations® (CMCA®) certification.
+In addition, CAI's affiliate, National Board of Certification for Community Association Managers (CAMICB) awards the Certified Manager of Community Associations® (CMCA®) certification.

 View additional resources to find qualified professionals.

 Many CAI chapters offer member directories and hold local events where you can find and meet qualified professionals in your area.